Julian Sher: Career

 Sher began work at CBC in Montreal as an on-air radio journalist and show producer from 1983 to 1986.
 From 1986 to 1989, he was an investigative reporter for CBC Television in Montreal.
 He became a producer for the CBC network program The Fifth Estate from 1989 to 2001, where he covered wrongful convictions, police corruption, war criminals and biker gangs.

-Sher played a leading role alongside Daniel Burke and Hana Gartner in exposing Inspector Claude Savoie of the Royal Canadian Mounted Police as corrupt.
+Sher played a leading role alongside Daniel Burke and Hana Gartner in exposing Inspector Claude Savoie of the Royal Canadian Mounted Police (RCMP) as corrupt.
 The scandal ended with Savoie committing suicide in his office at the RCMP's national headquarters on 21 December 1992.
-Sher stated in 2022 about Savoie's suicide: “I didn’t kill him, I didn’t load the gun, I didn’t put the gun to his head.
+Sher stated in 2022 about Savoie's suicide: "I didn't kill him, I didn't load the gun, I didn't put the gun to his head.
 He made his choices.
-I’m not responsible but if Dan and I had decided not to do the story, if we had not covered this stuff, would he be alive?
+I'm not responsible but if Dan and I had decided not to do the story, if we had not covered this stuff, would he be alive?
 He might have decided to kill himself when the RCMP investigated him...The lesson I learned from that is the consequences of our work.
-For many of the people we tell stories about, it’s their lives and sometimes their deaths."
+For many of the people we tell stories about, it's their lives and sometimes their deaths."
 Sher then worked as an investigative reporter for the Globe and Mail and the Toronto Star.
 He returned to be the Senior Producer for CBC's The Fifth Estate from 2012 to 2018.

 From 2001 to 2013, he wrote six investigative books.
 His book Somebody's Daughter: The Hidden Story of American's Prostituted Children and The Battle to Save Them was described by Publishers Weekly as a “thorough, deeply affecting study... [that] strikes a rare balance between revealing trauma and hope.”